AdrianGonz97/experimental-skeleton-monorepo/.changeset/five-rules-boil.md

 ---
-"@cokakoala/skeleton": minor
+"@cokakoala/skeleton": patch
 ---

-test: some change here
+test: some change here - but actually not